 My anger cooled.
 Dave wasn’t having fun.
 On the contrary, he’d been living a double life and battling demons since he was eleven years old.
 In addition, with his full confession he had to be willing to accept all of the potential consequences, including losing his marriage.
 He realized nothing could be worse than remaining where he was —in spiritual bondage.

-I’ve encountered many wives who’ve had to deal with this same heartache of sexual betrayal, and I’ve repeatedly witnessed that once the whole truth has been revealed, even by accident, healing can start —for the husband, or wife, or both.
+I’ve encountered many wives who’ve had to deal with this same heartache of sexual betrayal.
+But I’ve repeatedly witnessed that once the whole truth has been revealed, even by accident, healing can start.
+This is true for the husband, or wife, or both.
 Most men want help out of their bondage but are too ashamed to ask.
 Many have cried out to God in agony asking Him to release them from it.
 Every man believes, however, that if others knew fully what he has done, they wouldn’t forgive him.
 This lie keeps him in hiding and away from healing.

 His being discovered, then, can be a husband’s first step on the road to freedom.
 But just as important, his being discovered can be a catalyst for the wife to get help—if shame doesn’t keep her in hiding.
 Yes, I hated what I’d learned from Dave, but finding and dealing with the truth, though painful, was still healthier than living a lie.

-The above article comes from the book Hope After Betrayal: Healing When Sexual Addiction Invades Your Marriage, written by Meg Wilson, published by Kregel Publications.
+This article comes from the book Hope After Betrayal: Healing When Sexual Addiction Invades Your Marriage, written by Meg Wilson, published by Kregel Publications.
 This is a TERRIFIC book for women who need to experience healing after finding out that adulterous sexual addiction has invaded their marriage.
-Not only does Meg, herself, greatly minister through her own personal experience, she also gives insight into the lives of several women and the journey they took to healing after finding out about their husband’s addiction and adulterous situations.
+Not only does Meg minister through her own personal experience, she also gives insight into the lives of several women.
+She also tells of the journey they took to healing after finding out about their husband’s addiction and adulterous situations.